Help, My Teenager Hates Me!: Plot

-Fourth grader Kyle Broflovski begs his father Gerald to allow him to purchase an Airsoft gun, as he wants to play with his friends Stan Marsh, Eric Cartman, and Kenny McCormick.
+Fourth grader Kyle Broflovski begs his father Gerald to allow him to purchase an Airsoft gun so he can play with his friends Stan Marsh, Eric Cartman, and Kenny McCormick.
 Gerald is warned by the Airsoft store employee that mostly teenagers play this game.
-When the boys arrives at the Airsoft field, the teenagers there complain that playing against fourth graders would be too easy, so the field manager splits the teams into two groups, with Kyle and Stan playing with one group of teens, and Eric and Kenny with second one.
-The fourth graders enjoy the game, but after returning home, the mother of Kyle's teenage partner, Trevor, drops him off at Kyle's house, telling Kyle, "He said he's your teenager now."
-Kyle's friends are also assigned to take care of their teenage partners, who like Trevor, exhibit behavioral problems, which the fourth graders are ill-equipped to deal with, and which hamper the next partnered Airsoft game.
+At the Airsoft field, the teenagers there complain that playing against fourth graders would be too easy, so the field manager splits the teams into two groups, each one consisting of two teens paired with two fourth graders.
+The younger boys enjoy the game, but after returning home, the mother of Kyle's teenage partner, Trevor, drops him off at Kyle's house, stating, "He said he's your teenager now."
+Kyle's friends are also assigned to take care of their teenage partners, who are moody like Trevor.
+The fourth graders are ill-equipped to deal with this, and it hampers the next partnered Airsoft game.